Reittu/Reittu.github.io/README.md

-# My Portfolio
+# My Personal Portfolio

-Still cleaning up some things.
+Do note that the non-minified code is available under js/dev_babel_webpack directory.